weeklyhackathon/.github/profile/README.md

 ![Weekly Hackathon Banner](https://github.com/jpfraneto/images/blob/main/banner-hackathon.png?raw=true)

-The first self-sustaining weekly hackathon on Farcaster.
+The first self-sustaining weekly hackathon on the internet.

-Each week, all trading fees from [$hackathon](https://clank.fun/t/0x3df58a5737130fdc180d360ddd3efba34e5801cb) are awarded to one hacker, after some sort of processing that will always be open source.
+Each week, all trading fees from [$hackathon](https://clank.fun/t/0x3df58a5737130fdc180d360ddd3efba34e5801cb) are awarded to one hacker, after some sort of processing that we need to agree on.

-The idea is for that process to be a simple and transparent way to reward the best builders on Farcaster.
+The idea is for that process to be a simple and transparent way to reward the best builders.

-To create a positive feedback loop between builders, token traders, and the community.
+To create a positive feedback loop between them, token traders, and the community.

 ## 🌟 What is this?